rubenvangenugten/SchemaNLP/README.md

       - nonStopword_wordCount: Total number of words in the narrative after removing stopwords.
 Stopwords are common or filler words (e.g., 'the', 'and', etc.)
       - SchemaWordsCount: Number of words matching the schema dictionary.
       - SchemaWordsIdentified: The actual words identified as schema-related.
-      - SchemaMismatchCount: Baseline score using other cues for comparison. (e.g., using all non-beach dictionarires for calculating schema scores for a beach narrative)
+      - SchemaMismatchCount: Baseline score using other cues in your dataframe for comparison. (e.g., using all non-beach dictionaries for calculating schema scores for a beach narrative).

 Understanding Schema Scores:
 - Schema Words Count: Higher counts indicate that the narrative contains more words related to the cue.
 - Mismatch Count: Provides a baseline to compare against, representing chance levels of schema word occurrence.

 ### Customization and Tips